3.4 Pipeline Tasks

 wf3rej, the cosmic-ray rejection and image combination task in calwf3, combines CR-SPLIT or REPEAT-OBS exposures into a single image, first detecting and then replacing flagged pixels.
 The task uses the same statistical detection algorithm developed for ACS (acsrej), STIS (ocrrej), and WFPC2 data (crrej), providing a well-tested and robust procedure.

-First, wf3rej temporarily removes the sky background from each input image (if requested via the SKYSUB parameter in the CRREJTAB), usually computed using the mode of each image.
+First, wf3rej temporarily removes the sky background from each input image (specified by the SKYSUB parameter in the CRREJTAB reference file or by the skysub parameter directly passed to the Python script or C executable), usually computed using the mode of each image.
 Sky subtraction is performed before any statistical checks are made for cosmic rays.
 Next, wf3rej constructs an initial comparison image from each sky-subtracted exposure.
 This comparison image can either be a median- or minimum-value sky-subtracted image constructed from all the input images, and it represents the ‘initial guess’ of a cosmic-ray free image.
 The comparison image serves as the basis for determining the statistical deviation of each pixel within the input images.

 A detection threshold is then calculated for each pixel based on the comparison image: